Dimitrios Konstantopoulos: International career

-On 17 November 2010, Konstantopoulos was called up to the Greece national football team for a match against Austria.
+On 17 November 2010, Konstantopoulos was called up to the Greece national football team for the first time, for a match against Austria.
 On 6 April 2011, he made his only appearance for the national team against Malta in a UEFA Euro 2012 qualifier.

 Coaching career

 In August 2021, it was announced that Konstantopoulos would become Hartlepool United's goalkeeper coach following the departure of Ross Turnbull.
 Dimi left the club on 8 June 2022.

 In June 2022, Konstantopoulos took up the role of goalkeeper coach at Panetolikos and later had a spell as assistant manager.
 However, in June 2023, it was announced that Dimi had moved back to the UK and had taken up the dual role of first team and goalkeeper coach at Ayr United.

-From June to September 2025 he was an assistant coach at Iraklis.
+From June to September 2025 he was an assistant coach at Iraklis and from September 2025 until January 2026 was the assistant coach of Super League club Asteras Tripolis.

 Personal life

 In 2016, Dimi opened a Greek restaurant in Middlesbrough called Great Greek Modern Restaurant.
-However, in January 2020, it was announced that the restaurant had closed down due to unpaid bills.